Brooks Divide 2 Review

 Our Analysis and Test Results

-Unlike the much more serious Brooks Cascadia 16, the Divide 2 is an entry-level trail running shoe that carries over many of the comforts of modern road shoes.
+Unlike the much more serious Brooks Cascadia 16, the Divide 2 is an entry-level trail running shoe that carries over many of the comforts of top-rated running shoes.
 The proprietary BioMoGo DNA midsole foam isn't the softest within the Brooks' lineup, but it is far from the most energetic.
 Designers pair a simple rock plate with their tried-and-true TrailTack rubber for improved protection and traction.
 But at its core, this is a basic shoe designed to help newcomers dip their toes into off-trail travel by making light trail running accessible.

 As an entry-level option, the Brooks Divide 2 is designed to provide enough protection for casual trail runners to strike out with confidence.
 Unlike other options we tested that are outfitted with certain technologies designed for high-mileage or technical terrain, this basic shoe focuses on support and cushioning to protect your foot from the rigors of the trail.
 The proprietary BioMoGo EVA foam is dense and damp.
 Although it doesn't offer the same energetic rebound as other shoes, it certainly helps absorb a bit of impact as the miles accumulate on longer runs.